· Samir Abid · AI Development · 9 min read

 Developers push back when you want to change direction.
 “We just spent three weeks implementing this and now you want to change it?”

 So you end up being conservative.
 Sticking with what you know.
-The political friction alone makes experimentation expensive.
+The organisational friction alone makes experimentation expensive.

 But what if that six-week implementation is actually three hours?